OCA/sale-workflow/account_invoice_reorder_lines/README.rst

 Invoice lines with sequence number
 ==================================

-This module was written to provide a new field on the invoice line form, allowing to manage the invoice lines order.
+This module was written to provide a new field on the invoice form, allowing to manage the invoice lines order.

 For further information, please visit: